Lukas2020-code/bmi_calculator/README.md

 - When calculating the user age I found out that the first approach which I have doesn't calculate the months and days correctly e.g. when user birthday was the next day of today it was still counted like the user is already a plus year old.
 It goes by the year, not includind the months and days.
 The second solution which I found online sole the problem.
 I credited the source below in Credit section.
 - I decided to use external python library email_validator instead of regex for email validation.
 It's designed for this purpose and shorter to write than regex expesion which sometimes didn't catch the wrong email.

-### Validator Testing
-- PEP8
-    - Passed the PEP8 validation with no errors found.

 ## Deploy
 The application is deployed on Heroku platform (which is used for backend project) using Code Institute mock terminal.